Nagendra1997/libmesibo/anatomy.md

 Invoked when the status of outgoing or sent message is changed .You will receive status of sent messages here

 For example,
-When you send a message,you expect a delievery status :
+When you send a message, you expect a delievery status :
 - sent from device
 - recieved by recipient
 - read by recipient

-So,when you send a message using the `sendMessage` API function ,you need a way to know the status of your message.
+So, when you send a message using the `sendMessage` API function, you need a way to know the status of your message.
 To help you with this there is callback function called `onMessageStatus` which will let you know the status of your message.
-The message parameters will have a variable called `status` ,which changes as it goes through the steps sent-->Recieved-->Delievered.
+The message parameters will have a variable called `status`, which changes as it goes through the steps sent-->Recieved-->Delievered.
 A change in message `status` is an event and this event will trigger the function `onMessageStatus`.

 ### onMessage